noir-lang/noir/barretenberg/ts/README.md

 To run the tests run `yarn test`.

 To run a continuous "stress test" run `yarn simple_test` to do 10 full pk/proof/vk iterations.
-This is useful for inspecting memory growth as the we continuously use the library.
+This is useful for inspecting memory growth as we continuously use the library.